Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

 # Step 4 - Stretch goal: Deploy solution

-In this, final step, we ask you to optionally perform a test deployment of the given template to ensure that everything works as intended.
+In this final step, we ask you to optionally perform a test deployment of the given template to ensure that everything works as intended.
 To do so, just follow the following sequence of steps:

 1. Select the PowerShell `Terminal` that should be open on the lower end of VSCode.
-If `Terminal` is not insight, you can alternatively open it by expanding the `Terminal`-dropdown on the top, and selecting `New Terminal`
+If `Terminal` is not in sight, you can alternatively open it by expanding the `Terminal`-dropdown on the top, and selecting `New Terminal`

     <img src="./media/Lab1%20-%20First%20Solution/terminal.png" alt="Terminal" height="100">